Aircraft Wake Turbulence Category Reference

 Tips and notes

 The single-letter codes (L, M, H, J) appear in field 9 of an ICAO flight plan.
-The words Heavy and Super are appended to a flightcrew’s radio callsign on first contact with each ATC unit, e.g. “Speedbird 9 Heavy”, so everyone on frequency knows to expect strong wake.
-Separation is greatest for a Light following a Super and least for two aircraft in the same category.
+The words Heavy and Super are appended to a flightcrew’s radio callsign on first contact with each ATC unit — for example “Speedbird 9 Heavy” — so everyone on frequency knows to expect strong wake behind that aircraft.